Tufts-Technology-Services/.github/profile/README.md

 **Login here:** https://github.com/orgs/Tufts-Technoloy-Services/sso

 **Single Sign-On (SSO)**

-The Tufts Technology Services (GitHub Organization) is connected to the Tufts University Active Directory domain via Microsoft Azure Active Directory (Azure AD) for single-sign-on to enforce the use of Tufts credentials to access resources in this organization.
+The Tufts Technology Services (GitHub Organization) is connected to the Tufts University Active Directory environment via Microsoft Azure Active Directory (Azure AD) for single-sign-on to enforce the use of Tufts credentials to access resources in this organization.

 **Group Membership**